7 Ways To Spring Clean Your Health & Wellness

 2. Avoid caffeine after midday.
 With some patients, caffeine is disastrous, in particular, coffee due to it often affecting the Liver (energetically).
 One of the main ways the body rids itself of toxins is through the Liver, and so a gentle cleanse once in a while is always a good idea.
 My stopping caffeine after midday tip is worth trying because it can make a massive difference to your energy levels and quality of your sleep.
 Why not give it a whirl?

 3. Eat more chlorophyll-rich foods.
 It’s essential to eat plenty of dark, green leafy spring vegetables in your diet.
 These greens are a rich source of natural chlorophyll and antioxidants necessary for your all-around health.
 Try spring artichoke, arugula, asparagus, purple sprouting broccoli, samphire, spinach, spring greens, sprouts, watercress and wild nettles.
 Choosing local, seasonal foods as close to nature as possible is important for your unique constitution, health and wellbeing.

-I like this site to see what’s grown seasonally, or in the UK, Eat the Seasons.
+I like this site to see what’s grown seasonally in the UK, Eat the Seasons.

 4. Spring clean your skin & hair.
 This tip is off the beaten acupuncture track, but I thought it was worth mentioning.
 There are many beautiful ways to spring clean your skin and hair.
 I love using Himalayan rose bath salts for helping to eliminate toxins and to stimulate circulation.
 I also highly recommend exfoliating with a skin brush to get rid of any dead skin cells.
 And it’s worth trying some organic coconut oil for a natural overnight hair mask once or twice a week.
 I guarantee your skin and hair will feel well and truly beautified!